Documentation structure for LLMs (llms.txt)

 tag: $CIRCLE_SHA1 # Docker image tag - optional

-Deployment to GKE with 2.0 configuration
+Deployment to GKE without orbs

 jobs:

-# build job ommitted for brevity
+# build job omitted for brevity

 deploy-job: